Osnowa — a roguelike framework for C# with ECS and Unity integration

 The framework started its life in 2019 when I realised that after over 1 year of full-time development of my own roguelike game I’m more interested in good architecture and tools than in the game itself.
 Since then I made decision to publish the good parts of what I’ve made and make it an open-source project.
 After a few months of refactoring, polishing and simplifying I reached the current state of the framework where it’s ready to be used by the others.

 However, keep in mind it’s just the beginning of its public life.
-Until January 2020 Osnowa hasn’t been used by developers other than myself.
+Until February 2020 Osnowa hasn’t been used by developers other than myself (this luckily changed during 7DRL 2020).
 Hopefully it will grow, the documentation will be improved and some problems will be solved.
 But its future will depend on interest, my free time and contributions of other developers.
 Also yours.
 Engagement in the project will be welcome with open hands.

 Currently the easiest way for getting familiar with Osnowa is to open the example project built on top of it and look around.
 This instruction will guide you around the project.
 In the wiki there are also more docs about specific features.

 Then you should be able to modify the code of the template game which is attached to the project or to try taking some parts of Osnowa to your project.

 Feel free to join the Gitter chat if you want to talk about the project: https://gitter.im/Osnowa/community

 Here’s the Twitter account of the creator: https://twitter.com/PawelRoguelikes